 Itea virginica — not good.
 Planted 3 of these 2 years ago and they are slowly dying back.
 They were in a dry spot, though.
 Very sad.

 Hemerocallis (Daylily) — I have a few different cultivars that vary from excellent to pretty good.
 The wild orange one definitely thrives.

 Hibiscus syriacus (Rose of Sharon) – wild ones pop up from seed; one day I might try one of the nice cultivated ones like ‘Bluebird’

 Lindera benzoin (Spicebush) — volunteer; thriving

-Magnolia virginiana (Sweetbay Magnolia) — not thriving, just surviving
+Magnolia virginiana (Sweetbay Magnolia) — not thriving, but hanging in there

 Malus spp.
 (Ornamental Crabapple) — the one planted in my yard declined from lack of sun, I believe.
 It was planted long ago when there was likely more sun.

 Miscanthus sinsensis ‘Dixieland’ fizzled out within a couple years, but I’ve heard these variegated grasses do that